tst2005/lua-box/NEW/README.md

  * make `id` addon optionnal, allow of a direct use of `tostring`.
  * split addon and setup sutff, setup should use a direct function.
  * see to add acl
+ * move more code from box.lua to addon (allow to choose to make a proxy env pub/priv or a direct simple one)